This post contains affiliate links.

 When sites or information are being sent to your devices from the internet, the data flows in the opposite direction.
 Your modem will receive the requested information from the internet and pass it along to your router via the WAN port.
 Your router will then send that information to the device that requested it.

 Of course I’m simplifying things a bit here, but that’s essentially how the WAN port works.

-What plugs into a the WAN port?
+What Do You Connect to a Router’s WAN port?